asvdvl/factorio-sync-sound-manager/README.md

 ## Settings
 All settings start with `fssm-`.
-Here is the translation of the first setting:

 - `synchronize machine state with emitter` (`sync-machine-state-with-emitter`): If enabled, the mod will poll all machines that may have an emitter every tick to check their state (running/stopped) and, depending on the settings, "turn on"/"turn off" the emitter.
 If you believe this slows down the game, disable this setting.
 The mod does nothing else besides checking and managing the emitters.
 - `limit of state checks` (`limit-of-checks`): Specifies how many machines will be checked per tick.
 By default, it's set to 5000, chosen to take 8ms per tick (50% of tick time) on my hardware in vanilla.